lupyuen/lupyuen.github.io/src/touch.md

 ![GPIO Interrupt](https://lupyuen.github.io/images/touch-run1a.png)

-# Read Touch Data
+# Fetch Touch Data

 We've handled the GPIO Interrupt, now comes the exciting part of our CST816S Driver...
-Reading the __Touch Data over I2C__!
+Fetching the __Touch Data over I2C__!

-_Why do we need GPIO Interrupts anyway?
+_Why use GPIO Interrupts anyway?
 Can't we read the data directly over I2C?_

 Ah but the Touch Panel __won't respond to I2C Commands__ until the screen is tapped!
 (Which triggers the GPIO Interrupt)